-And third, the cross-references for this word admonish: Acts 20:31, Romans 15:14, 1 Corinthians 4:14, Colossians 1:28; 3:16; 1 Thessalonians 5:12; and 2 Thessalonians 3:15.
+Third, the cross-references for this word admonish: Acts 20:31, Romans 15:14, 1 Corinthians 4:14, Colossians 1:28; 3:16; 1 Thessalonians 5:12; and 2 Thessalonians 3:15.

 Paul speaks of admonishing the elders of the church at Ephesus for 3 years in Acts 20.
-Proverbs 28:23 tells us “he who rebukes a man will afterwards find more favor than he who flatters with the tongue.”
-The length of time for the desired result can vary, but the instruction and admonishment must be done.
+Proverbs 28:23 tells us, “He who rebukes a man will afterwards find more favor than he who flatters with the tongue.”
+The length of time for the desired result can vary.
+But the instruction and admonishment must be done.

-In Romans 15: 13, Paul sums up his teaching on the unity of the church with a prayer that “the God of hope fill you with all joy and peace in believing, that you may abound in hope by the power of the Holy Spirit.”
+In Romans 15: 13, Paul sums up his teaching on the unity of the church with a prayer – “The God of hope fill you with all joy and peace in believing, that you may abound in hope by the power of the Holy Spirit.”
 He goes on in verse 14 to say he is convinced those believing people are “full of goodness, filled with all knowledge, and able to admonish one another.”

-The power of the Holy Spirit has filled us with goodness and knowledge so we are able to admonish one another.
+The power of the Holy Spirit has filled us with goodness and knowledge.
+So we are able to admonish one another.
 My walking by the Spirit will help me to admonish my children well, with goodness and with knowledge of what is right.
-Trusting and leaning wholly on him in the moment of conflict, in the moment requiring admonishment will equip and fill me to do this.
+Trusting and leaning wholly on Him in the moment of conflict, in the moment requiring admonishment will equip and fill me to do this.

 The Bible has much to say about how to live life.
 But it has very little to say about table manners and how to dress.
 The things about which I admonish my girls must be based on the Word of God.
 They must be clearly taught in the Word of God – not my preferences or opinions.
-Since I am to lead them in truth with the goal that they learn to love Jesus and walk in Him, I have to give them truth, the truth of the Scriptures.
+Since I am to lead them in truth with the goal being they learn to love Jesus and walk in Him, I have to give them truth, the truth of the Scriptures.

-If I am going to impart the Word of God to my girls, I have to get it in me first.
+If I am going to impart the Word to my kids, I have to get it in me first.
 And if I am going to admonish them rightly, I must admonish according to the Word.

-6. Admonishment can carry a tune
+Admonishment can Carry a Tune

 Continuing the verse in Colossians 3:16, Paul says, “teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God.”
 As I study God’s Word, there is always something new, something surprising, something life-altering (thanks to the work of the Holy Spirit to constantly teach me).
 This morning it was this verse.